By 2020, the United States will not have elected a one-term president for 28 years, the longest span in American presidential history.

 In 1980, economic and hostage crises, Democratic divisions and conservative ascendency conspired to deprive Carter of a second term.

-In 1988, when a strong economy and weak Democratic nominee worked to Vice President George H.W.
+In 1988, a strong economy and weak Democratic nominee worked to Vice President George H.W.
 Bush’s advantage.
 This advantage was only temporary, however.
-Bush’s luck ran out in 1992, when Republican divisions and a weak economy cost him re-election.
+Bush’s luck ran out in 1992 when Republican divisions and a weak economy cost him re-election.